Cart

 Special Light Conditions

 For your Mother of Thousands to thrive, it needs the right light.
 These succulents love the sun but prefer bright, indirect light.
 Place them near a window with plenty of sunlight but not direct rays.
 A south-facing window is perfect for all-day light.
-If growing outdoors, choose a spot with morning sun and afternoon shade to prevent too much direct sunlight, which can be harmful.

 Avoiding Sunburn and Light Stress